liamondrop/dicom-gallery/README.md

 # dicom-gallery
-Simple gallery to upload, parse, and display images in the [DICOM](https://en.wikipedia.org/wiki/DICOM) format
+Simple gallery to upload, parse, and display images and data extracted from the [DICOM](https://en.wikipedia.org/wiki/DICOM) format

 ## Getting started